Licensed Marriage and Family Therapist

 I am a Nashville Native, a true unicorn, and grew up in the area.
 I received my Undergraduate degree from The University of Tennessee Knoxville and received my Masters from Lipscomb University.
 As a clinician and teacher, I have a diverse professional background including work in a doctor’s office, hospital, private practice, schools, and in-home counseling.
-Working in diverse clinical settings have strengthened my passion for working with individuals dealing with various life stressors and demonstrating the resilience of the human spirit.
+Working in diverse clinical settings has strengthened my passion for working with individuals dealing with various life stressors and demonstrating the resilience of the human spirit.
 Dance also is a major part of my story, therefore, I strive to bring understanding to the importance of freedom and movement of the mind and body.

-How I became a Counselor / Coach.
+How I became a Therapist / Coach.

 Coming out of college, I had an opportunity to continue my work with inner city youth in Knoxville, TN.
 I had already worked as an AmeriCorp member for an after-school enrichment program, so I figured why not move into leadership in the company.
 Prime timing and faith presented an opportunity to continue serving the youth through an enrichment program in the area.
 I knew then I wanted to work in counseling but just couldn’t find the right move.
 So instead, I started mentoring the youth through the program and enjoyed myself.
 But, I knew I still wanted more, therefore I decided to get back into school to pursue guidance counseling.
 While going through my courses, I was always listening to the guidance of my fellow classmates.
 They continuously spoke about being teachers at the current time and the experience of working in the schools.
 This prompted a move to Dallas, TX on faith to complete a teaching program in a year.
 Well guess what, I did complete that program and thoroughly enjoyed yet another year, but something was pulling my heart back to Tennessee.
 I then applied for a teaching position as an Exceptional Education teacher in Nashville, TN.
 After much prayer and many blessings, I was able to secure a teaching position as the school year was beginning.